Taxis – the cost of transport in Koh Samui, Thailand

-We have now travelled to Koh Samui, Thailand 6 times and have got to know the island well.
-In this post we have looked at the cost of taxis and other forms of transport in Koh Samui, information that we wished we had on our first visit.
+We have now travelled to Koh Samui, Thailand 8 times and have got to know the island well.
+In this post we have looked at the cost of taxis and other forms of transport in Koh Samui, information that we wished we had known on our first visit.
+There are some beautiful beaches in Koh Samui that are very easy to travel to as well as each to get around while you’re there.

 The island is not huge and measures some 25 km at its widest point.
 A single 51 km road, runs mostly along the coastline and circles the bulk of the island.

-We use taxis regularly during our visits to Koh Samui, taxis are easy to see as they are all yellow and burgundy.
+We have always used taxis during our visits to Koh Samui, taxis are easy to see as they are all yellow and burgundy.
 We have rarely had to wait long for a taxi as they are constantly circling the island.
 We often chose a private taxi as they all have air conditioning which gives you a welcoming break from the heat.

 We have seen a steep increase in the price of taxis particularly in the last year.
 On previous visits you could barter with the taxi drivers but we found that is not always the case.
 All the taxis should use their meters but they are often broken (!!) and rarely used, always agree a price before you get in.
 When you ask how much the fare is it will always be inflated, sometimes double what you should pay.
 Taxi and tuk tuk drivers are notorious in Thailand for scamming tourists so if you are quoted ridiculous prices and they won’t budge, just smile, say no thank you walk down the road and ask another, we have done this numerous times and always found a taxi that charges a price we are happy to pay.
 Our post What to do and not to do in Bangkok explains this and other scams that you should be aware of in Thailand.